skip to main content

 Easing Arthritis Hand Pain

 We use our hands for countless everyday tasks.
 In fact, our dexterity is one of our greatest tools.
 In this episode our experts explore how arthritis can affect the hand, as well as self-management techniques and treatments.
-Sponsored by Aleve and Amgen.
+This episode was brought to you in part by Aleve and Amgen.

 Show Notes